umee-network/docs/docs/users/blockchain-basics/what-is-staking.md

 ![](/bg/why-stake.png)

 Staking rewards are considered the steadiest, lowest risk yield in crypto.
 Validators earn block rewards according to the total amount of tokens they have staked, and these block rewards are typically redistributed to delegators proportional to the amount of tokens they have delegated.
 This allows users who are unable to operate a validator node to safely earn staking rewards while helping secure the network.
-Users who fail to stake their tokens are penalized by having their market shares diluted over time.
 In addition to earning staking yield and helping secure the blockchain, stakers are also able to [vote on governance proposals](/users/governance/voting) to help shape the future of the network.

 :::